 Who We Are

-ICEC is a non-profit organization, founded in 1958 with a long-standing tradition of providing professional development to formal and non-formal educators in conservation and environmental education.
+ICEC is the professional membership organization for all environmental educators in the state of Iowa.
+A non-profit organization founded in 1958, ICEC has a long-standing tradition of providing personal and professional development to formal and non-formal educators in conservation and environmental education.
 Originally incorporated as the Iowa Conservation Education Council, ICEC is North America’s longest running environmental education organization!

 ICEC holds a seat on the Iowa Department of Natural Resources REAP-CEP board.
 The Conservation Education Program (CEP) is a key provision of the Resource Enhancement and Protection (REAP) Act of 1989.
 A five-member board implements the CEP and annually they allocate approximately $350,000 in grants for conservation education in Iowa.